hmms117/famfold/docs/familyfold_tier1_inference.md

   2. Convert distograms to distances via shortest-path completion → classical MDS → few LBFGS steps.
   3. Enforce chirality and remove clashes; compute per-residue metrics.
+- **6C Flow-Matching Inference (requested)**: align Stage [06] with the inference procedure described in [OpenReview 5zAde2jch7](https://openreview.net/pdf?id=5zAde2jch7).
+  1. Complete a focused literature review and internal design note that maps the paper's inference stages (sampler schedule, conditioning signals, and telemetry) onto FamilyFold's feature tensors and router metrics.
+  2. Introduce a dedicated `flow_matching` path in the inference module that can reuse MiniFold features while swapping in the paper's sampler / update steps.
+Keep configuration-driven toggles so we can stage roll-outs.
+  3. Extend telemetry (`logs/inference.jsonl`, router manifests) with the paper's confidence metrics to enable parity checks during adoption.
+  4. Add regression tests or goldens that compare our implementation against the reference behaviours reported in the paper once we reproduce their checkpoints.

 ### Outputs
 - `inference/coords/jsonl/<qhash>.jsonl`